fbvidal/PoCCINQualityEval/README.md

 ### Common Issues

 1. **"No module named 'deepface'"**
-   - Solution: Install dependencies with `pip install -r requirements.txt`
+   - Solution: Install dependencies with `uv pip install -r requirements.txt` (activate the venv first)

 2. **First run is slow**
    - This is normal.
 DeepFace downloads models on first use (~100-200MB)